-Locker rental costs \$5 per semester.
-JJC Student Photo ID and School Schedule required at time of rental.
+Lockers costs \$5 per semester to rent.
+Students must have a current semester schedule at time of rental.
 Students must supply their own locks and remove all contents by the end of final exam week each semester.
+Students can request a locker through the Locker Rental Request Form.
 For more information, visit Office of Student Rights & Responsibilities through the JJC portal.